Computers for Public Use

 Donations of Used Items

-The Library welcomes your donation of gently used books, CDs, DVDs and audio cassettes.
+The Library welcomes your donation of gently used books, CDs, and DVDs.
 Donations are accepted at the Circulation desk.
 We do not accept books with water damage, mold, mildew, missing pages or missing covers.
 We do not accept magazines.